at-eee/humidity_light_temperature_HLT/README.md

 ![light_mode_newer-ezgif com-optimize](https://github.com/user-attachments/assets/9bd5ada8-16d5-4bcd-b6ae-0fb4a6f05509)

 (last gif (this one - light level mode showcase) was sped up only x2) <br>
-(Yes, in general light level mode is much more responsive)
+(Yes, in general light level mode is much more responsive (due to the structure and nature of DHT11 sensors module's sensors vs photoresistor sensor)

 (Also yes; All the video speed ups were due to GitHub's 10MB limit to every media added to "readme.md") <br>
 (If you want you can contact me for full materials/videos)